 Find out what you could earn as a network engineer.

-A search engine optimisation (SEO) specialist identifies techniques to increase the number of visitors to a website and make it appear at the top of a search engine results page.
+You'll identify techniques to increase the number of visitors to a website and make it appear at the top of a search engine results page.
 You could be writing original content, making technical recommendations and monitoring performance through analytics.

 You'll create, maintain, audit and improve systems to meet particular needs, often as advised by a systems analyst or architect, testing both hard and software systems to diagnose and resolve system faults.